-Act 1060 of 2001 as amended by Act 1803 of 2003 authorizes and funds the Arkansas Department of Education (ADE) to provide a support program for teachers who wish to become National Board Certified Teachers by paying the initial application fee for a candidate to the National Board for Professional Teaching Standards.
+Act 1060 of 2001 as amended by Act 1803 of 2003 authorizes and funds the Arkansas Department of Education to provide a support program for teachers who wish to become National Board Certified Teachers.
+The department will pay the initial application fee for a candidate to the National Board for Professional Teaching Standards.
 Support also includes three paid release days for those chosen for the program and a $5,000 annual bonus for up to 10 years once certification is received.
-Current Rules and Regulations amplify Act 1060.